 Veterinary medicine now requires a standard of care that incorporates pain relief for all patients undergoing painful procedures.
 Ovariohysterectomy and castration are both known to be painful procedures requiring treatment for pain.
 The current recommendations encourage the use of multimodal analgesic therapy.
 Our protocols reflect this data and include an opioid pre-operatively followed by a nonsteroidal anti-inflammatory drug post-operatively.

 We commonly use this knot on the ovarian pedicles and the uterine body.
 It is extremely secure, minimizing complications.

 Upon isolation of the ovarian pedicle, the pedicle is feathered over the surgeon’s finger to allow identification of the individual structures.
 The suspensory ligament is located and can be cut with surgical instruments or torn with digital pressure.
 A mosquito forcep is then utilized to tie off the ovarian pedicle on itself.

 SNC frequently utilizes a scrotal approach when neutering adult dogs.

 Historically, a pre-scrotal incision has been utilized by both private practice veterinarians and veterinary teaching institutions, and although this approach arguably remains the most common, the scrotal technique is quickly gaining in popularity for a variety of medical reasons.

-The incision may be closed with a variety of techniques including any combination of the following: absorbable suture, tissue glue, or left open (to close by second intention healing).
+The incision may be closed with a variety of techniques including absorbable suture and/or tissue glue.

 Spay & Neuter Center (SNC) strives to remove roadblocks including cost, convenience, and perception that hinder animals from receiving sterilization in order to decrease animal intake and subsequent euthanasia at local shelters and rescues.